 Several characteristics make a commercial cleaning franchise such a good option for newcomers to the field.

-Some of the key advantages of getting started with this type of business include:
+4 key advantages of getting started with this type of business include:

 - A stable market: This industry is quite stable and the demand for its services will remain high as there is and will always be value seen in living and working in clean and healthy environments.
 When it comes to commercial cleaning, things get even better.
 There are very few businesses out there that don’t use an external service provider for the maintenance of their offices and other premises.
 While there are cyclical ups and downs in the field, the cleaning market is pretty stable in most industries and it can result in good long-term monetisation opportunities.

 - Repeat business: companies and households that find a reputable service provider will stick with it.
 People don’t like changing cleaning service companies because it’s a lot of hard work.
 Thus, being capable of excelling in terms of service provision will quickly result in consistent repeat business – the heart and soul of every corporate operation.

 - Trust is already there: franchisees don’t start from scratch.
 A cleaning franchise already has a well-established name.
 There’s also a methodology in place and the franchise could feature specialised equipment or cleaning solutions.
 People who are familiar with the brand and the perks that it brings to the table will be willing to hire a franchisee because they know exactly what to expect.

 - Little capital required to get started: while it’s unrealistic to think you can launch a business without investing anything in it, a franchise opportunity is one of the most affordable choices.
 Depending on the franchise program you choose, there could be flexible payments and minimal upfront fees.
 Comparing a couple of franchise programs side by side will give you a good idea about the costs to anticipate and the amount of time that will have to pass for you to register a solid return on investment.

 HOW MUCH MONEY CAN YOU MAKE WITH A CLEANING FRANCHISE?